puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

     facts { value <= 4 }
     facts { value < 4 }

-The operator will only work on numbers however, any other types will return errors.
+The operator will only work on numbers.
+Any other types will return errors.

 #### Regexp: `~`

-For strings you can match using a regular expression pattern, by using the `~` operator and a valid regular expression:
+For strings you can match using a regular expression pattern by using the `~` operator and a valid regular expression:

     nodes { certname ~ "foo.*" }